-Two weeks later, Sam-A watched on in awe, and then had no fear about competing when the promoter asked for volunteers.
+Two weeks later, Sam-A watched on in awe, and then he had no fear about competing when the promoter asked for volunteers.

-“The promoter was actually my uncle, and told me I needed to ask my parents first,” Sam-A continues.
+“The promoter was actually my uncle, and he told me I needed to ask my parents first,” Sam-A continues.

 “I was so excited.
 I ran from the match-ups directly home.
 It was over a kilometer.
 I went to tell my parents.
 They were working at the time.
 I asked them if I could fight and they said no. I started crying and throwing things around.
 My parents gave in and let me fight.”

 Sam-A admits he did not really know what he was doing, but he had a lot of heart and won his match.
 He won another soon after, during which a referee noticed his potential and recommended he compete again in the next village.